TA'ing Online 101

 - Communicate often with your Instructional Team.
 Develop a communication plan for your instructional team (co-instructors, head TA, TAs, support staff).
 Decide when and how often you will meet, who will be in charge of organizing and facilitating those meetings and what pre-work should be done before meetings.
 Check out this resource for further ideas and a template plan.

 - Clearly delineate TA roles.
 Make sure that you have a clear idea of what their roles and responsibilities are.
 If you are unclear, ask!
 For example, between you, fellow TAs and the professor, who is in charge of responding to student emails?
 Who is in charge of responding to student questions in the discussion forum?
-Who is in charge of uploading assignments to Moodle?
+Who is in charge of uploading assignments to Canvas?
 Who is holding office hours or recitations, and how/when?
 How will grading be handled?